robtimus/concurrent-ts/README.md

 A port of Java's [CountDownLatch](https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/util/concurrent/CountDownLatch.html).

 A `CountDownLatch` is initialized with a non-negative count.
-The promises returned by the `await()` method do not resolve until the current count reaches 0 due to calls to the `countDown()` method.
+The promises returned by the `wait()` method do not resolve until the current count reaches 0 due to calls to the `countDown()` method.
 This can occur only once, the count cannot be reset.

-The promises returned by the `await(timeout)` method resolve with `true` if the current count reaches 0 before the timeout expires, or `false` otherwise.
+The promises returned by the `wait(timeout)` method resolve with `true` if the current count reaches 0 before the timeout expires, or `false` otherwise.

 ### Sample usage